-MEP engineers belong to a professional classification with the responsibility for planning, designing and administering mechanical, electrical and plumbing systems which often encompasses development of standards, specifications, cost estimates and inspection procedures.
+MEP engineers have overall responsibility for planning, designing and administering mechanical, electrical, and plumbing systems.
+These activities often involve development of standards, specifications, cost estimates, and inspection procedures.

 MEP Engineering services are typically delivered in three main phases in most building and facility design and construction projects.
-For quality control and professional integrity, MEP engineering design requires professional licensing regulated by states in the United States.
+For quality control and professional integrity, MEP engineering design requires professional licensing regulated by states in the U.S.

 Phases of MEP Engineering Design and Build Project

-delivery phases.
-Although there is usually some overlap between adjacent phases, they generally follow these broad phase orders:
+Building projects are delivered in five phases.
+Although there is usually some overlap between phases, they generally follow these broad steps:

-The coordination of these three main phases is usually done by construction manager.
+The coordination of these five main phases is usually done by the construction manager.

 9 Key Roles of MEP Engineers During Initial Pre-Design Phase

-- Work with project team to perform site assessment and selection and verification of the appropriateness of site.
+- Work with project team to perform site assessment, selection, and verification.

-- Examine jurisdiction regulatory constraints pertaining to mechanical, electrical and plumbing codes and design, and prepare project specification including early integration of materials, equipment and space with the design team.
+- Examine jurisdiction regulatory constraints pertaining to mechanical, electrical, and plumbing codes and design, and prepare project specifications that include early integration of materials, equipment and space with the design team.

-- Perform cost estimate and perform conceptual design level constructability review with input from construction project manager
+- Perform cost estimate and conceptual design level constructability review with input from construction project manager.

-- In concert with project manager and architect (sometime), develop project proposal and work plan that ensure on-time and on-budget delivery of MEP scope of service.
+- In concert with the project manager and the architect (sometimes), develop project proposal and work plan that ensure on-time and on-budget delivery of MEP scope of service.

-- Draft and distribute project meeting agenda or the role may be assigned to a team member.
+- Draft and distribute project meeting agenda if not already assigned to a team member.

 - Prepare design and construction delivery project schedule with coordination and input from construction project manager.

-- Find out whether project owner would like the project to achieve sustainability rating, like the U.S. Green Building Council’s (USGBC’s) and Leadership in Energy and Environmental Design (LEED) scorecard and document impact of selected equipment systems to project stakeholders.
+- Find out whether the project owner would like the project to achieve a sustainability rating, like the U.S. Green Building Council’s (USGBC) or Leadership in Energy and Environmental Design (LEED) scorecard.
+Document the impact of selected equipment systems to project stakeholders.

 - Perform Life cycle cost analysis on large scale budget to obtain best value for the owner.
-This is given a due consideration to system alternatives that result in long-term least cost option.
+This is given a due consideration to system alternatives that result in the long-term lowest cost option.

 Check out our next GreenHub Post – key roles of MEP Engineers during design and construction Phases.
 Your comments are welcome.